Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Do Reasoning and Tool-Use Conflict?

-For each question $q$, we solve for $\blambda^q$ using the design matrix $\mathbf{X}$ induced by the six model variants defined in Section~\ref{sec:gradient_masking}.
+We instantiate CEA to quantify all three pairwise interaction coefficients.
+For each question $q$, we solve for $\blambda^q$ using the design matrix $\mathbf{X}$ induced by the six model variants defined in \S~\ref{sec:gradient_masking}.
 All training-derived models are trained under identical hyper-parameters and to convergence.
-The correctness $s_v^q$ of question $q$ is estimated via 50 stochastic samples per model–question pair.
+The correctness $s_v^q$ of question $q$ is estimated via 50 independent answers per model--question pair.
 Additional implementation details are provided in Appendix~\ref{app:interaction_details}.

-Fig.~\ref{fig:lambda23_dist} presents the distribution of the interaction coefficient $\lambda_{23}^q$ together with the average correctness aggregated over all six models.
-As can be seen, for most questions, the interference happen i.e., $\lambda_{23}^q<0$.
-Moreover, these questions achieve markedly higher accuracy than those in the synergy region.

-These results show that \textbf{ARL predominantly succeeds in the interference region ($\lambda_{23}^q < 0$)}.
-This observation supports our hypothesis that joint optimization over shared parameters induces implicit competition between capabilities and leads to sub-optimal outcomes compared to independent learning.
-Besides that, the higher accuracy indicates that solving tasks correctly requires using both skills at the same time, which naturally increases the conflict when they compete for the same shared parameters.
+Fig.~\ref{fig:lambda23_dist} shows the per-question distributions of $\lambda_{12}^q$, $\lambda_{13}^q$, and $\lambda_{23}^q$.
+As expected, $\lambda_{12}^q$ (base--reasoning) and $\lambda_{13}^q$ (base--tool) are predominantly positive: adding either capability alone improves the base model.
+In contrast, $\lambda_{23}^q$ (reasoning--tool) is predominantly negative, suggesting that \textbf{joint optimization of the two capabilities introduces negative interaction}.
+The Acc.\ columns further reveal that interference concentrates on high-accuracy questions solvable by each capability alone, while synergy concentrates on questions that demand both capabilities yet remain low-accuracy due to their interference.
+However, CEA only reveals \emph{where} and \emph{how much} interference exists, not \emph{why it arises}.
+To uncover the underlying mechanism, we turn to gradient analysis.